imhicihu/oxcal/README.md

 * Writing tests
     -
 * Code review
-    - You can submit a PR to enhance this repo (being typo, minimize steps, _et alia_)
+    - You can submit a PR to enhance this repo (found typos, minimize steps to reproduce, _et alia_)
 * Other guidelines
     - There is no other guidelines